 A correct diagnosis of the cause is essential to help the chiropractor formulate a customized optimal treatment plan.
-Individuals can experience the same symptoms across the board, however, despite the similarities, sciatica requires a careful, customized precision approach to treatment.
-An ideal treatment plan often requires a very specific exercise regimen and chiropractic adjustment schedule.
+Individuals can experience the same symptoms across the board; however, despite the similarities, sciatica requires a careful, customized approach to treatment.
+An ideal treatment plan often requires a specific exercise regimen and chiropractic adjustment schedule.
 Therefore, there is no one-size-fits-all solution.

 Sciatica treatment/s depends on the cause

 A stretching regimen for sciatica caused by a low back herniated disc will be different than stretches for treating low back spinal stenosis.
 Understanding how sciatica is the key to unlocking a treatment plan that will work to minimize pain and inflammation.

 Exercising and sciatica fitness will help relieve sciatic pain in various ways.
 These include: